-"In accordance with the values and principles expressed in the Code of Ethics and mindful of the need to support national and European defence, along with NATO allies, the Intesa Sanpaolo Group does not support transactions that relate to the production and/or sale of armaments, even if permitted by prevailing law, in countries that do not belong to the European Union and/or NATO.
-It also confirms the prohibition on implementing any type of banking activity or financing related to the production and/or sale of weapons that are controversial and/or banned by international treaties, and more especially: nuclear, biological or chemical weapons; cluster bombs and munitions; weapons containing depleted uranium; landmines.
+In keeping with the values and principles expressed in the Code of Ethics and in the knowledge of the need to support national and European defence, together with the allied countries in NATO, the Intesa Sanpaolo Group does not support operations that relate to the production and trade of military goods, even if permitted by applicable law, in countries that do not belong to the European Union and/or NATO.
+The company rules also prohibit engagement in any kind of banking or lending activity related to the production of and/or trade in controversial weapons and/or banned by international treaties and in particular: nuclear, biological and chemical weapons; cluster and fragmentation bombs; weapons containing depleted uranium; and anti-personnel landmines.

 In 2017, the total number of transactions reported to the Ministry of Economy and Finance pursuant to Law 185/1990 in terms of loan disbursements and payments amounted to 272.3 million euro.
 For the International Subsidiary Banks, the volume of transactions in the arms sector was 27.5 million euro.

 In other sensitive sectors, the Corporate Social Responsibility Sub-Department, in agreement with the Reputational Risk Office, provides the business and lending Structures, on their request, with prior opinions on the social, environmental and reputational risks.